erxes/erxes/README.md

 erxes is a free and open <a href="https://faircode.io/">fair-code</a> licensed under GNU General Public License v3.0 with Commons Clause.

-## Is erxes open-source?
+## Is erxes an open-source?

 Technically, no. The <a href="https://commonsclause.com/">Commons Clause</a> that is attached to the GNU General Public License v3.0 license takes away some rights.
-Hence, according to the definition of the <a href="https://bit.ly/2WJ5uTh">Open Source Initiative (OSI)</a>, erxes is not open-source.
+Hence, according to the definition of the <a href="https://bit.ly/2WJ5uTh">Open Source Initiative (OSI)</a>, erxes is not an open-source.
 Instead we are fair-code.

 ## What does fair-code mean for erxes?
 erxes' source code is open, and everyone (individuals and companies) can **use it for free privately**.
 But if you want to commercialize it, restrictions may apply in the form of prior permissions and official agreements.